 After breakfast, meet your Wilderness Scotland guide to discuss options for today’s walk in the Torridon or Applecross area.
 Your guide will help you select a suitable hike, choosing from coastal or mountain walks, and keeping in mind the weather and your experience.
 Applecross is a sleepy and idyllic part of the Highlands, surrounded by stunning mountain and coastal scenery.
 Torridon has a different character altogether, being surrounded by bold, towering peaks, separated by spectacular glens with a real sense of wilderness.
 Both are wonderful areas to explore on foot so this is a great way to start your adventure.
 Overnight at the 4-star gold Torridon Hotel.
 (B)

 Your guide will meet you at your hotel this morning to discuss the day.
 Another hike lies ahead and there are many great options to choose from between Torridon and Lochinver – your guide will suggest the best route.
 This could include a circuit of the shapely peak of Stac Pollaidh; or exploring the coastline and sandy beaches of Gairloch.
-After your walk, you will make you way to the coastal village of Lochinver, your home for the next 2 nights.
+After your walk, you will make your way to the coastal village of Lochinver, your home for the next 2 nights.
 A visit to Lochinver Larder is a must for one of their famous pies!
 Overnight at the 4-star Inver Lodge Hotel.
 (B)

 In the morning you have some free time – you could enjoy a short hike on your own, explore Lochinver village, or simply relax at the hotel.
 If you are keen to walk, great options include a walk to Stoer lighthouse and the Old Man of Stoer (a sea stack); or a coastal beach walk to the gorgeous Achmelvich beach.

 In the afternoon, drive north and board a boat at Kylesku for a journey along Loch Glencoul through the UK’s wildest mountain range.
-On board, you will have fantastic views of Britain’s highest waterfall Eas a’Chual Aluinn, with an impressive height of 650 metres.
+On board, you will have fantastic views of Britain’s highest waterfall Eas a’Chual Aluinn, with an impressive height of 650 feet.
 Return via the ‘wee mad road’, as it’s known by the locals, where every twist and turn is rewarded with spectacular scenery.
 Overnight at the 4-star Inver Lodge Hotel.
-(B)

-This morning you can visit Cape Wrath, the most north westerly point of the Scottish mainland.
+This morning you can visit Cape Wrath, the most north-westerly point of the Scottish mainland.
 It’s not easy to reach and your journey there will involve crossing by boat over the Kyle of Durness you will be met on the other side and then driven across the moors to reach the wild and lonely Cape Wrath lighthouse.
 You will have an hour to explore the area, taking in the dramatic coastline, looking for passing whales, or simply enjoying a refreshment in what is surely Scotland’s most remote coffee shop.
 To take the ferry simply pay on arrival at Keoldale.

 If you don’t fancy it today then instead you can continue on eastwards to Forss.
-On your way you can explore some of Scotland’s finest beaches such as the sand dunes at Durness and Balnakeil.
+On your way, you can explore some of Scotland’s finest beaches such as the sand dunes at Durness and Balnakeil.
 Overnight at 4-star Forss House Hotel (B)

 Today is a free day to explore the most northerly points in the Scottish mainland.
 You’ll want to visit Dunnet Head, officially the furthest north point of the British mainland.
 Enjoy the stunning sea cliffs and a diverse range of birds including puffins, razorbills, guillemots, fulmars, kittiwakes, shags and cormorants.